 The answer to this question comes in two parts.
-First you need to decide what your growing goals are.
-Are you planning to grow your beard longer than it is now, or do you just want to maintain it where it is.
+First, you need to decide what your growth goals are.
+Are you planning to grow your beard longer than it is now, or do you just want to maintain it where it is?

 If you want to grow it out, I’d recommend trimming every 6-8 weeks with the intention of keeping the length it has.
 This is long enough that you can keep the hairs healthy and still let it grow longer with each trim.
 If your goal is maintenance, you’ll want to cut it every 3-4 weeks.